MicrosoftDocs/dynamics365smb-docs/business-central/finance-collect-payments-with-sepa-direct-debit.md

  1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Direct Debit Collections**, and then choose the related link.
  2. Select a line for a direct debit collection that has been exported to a bank file and successfully processed by the bank.
 For more information, see [Create SEPA Direct Debit Collection Entries and Export to a Bank File](finance-how-create-sepa-direct-debit-collection-entries-export-bank-file.md).
  3. Choose the **Post Payment Receipts** action.
- 4. In the **Post Direct Debit Collection** page, fill in the fields as described in the following table.
+ 4. On the **Post Direct Debit Collection** page, fill in the fields as described in the following table.

      |Field|Description|
      |---------------------------------|---------------------------------------|